 Like other narcotic medications, hydrocodone can slow your breathing.
 Death may occur if breathing becomes too weak.

 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Stop taking this medicine and call your doctor at once if you have:

 a slow heart rate or weak pulse;

 Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.

 Side effects such as dry mouth, constipation, and confusion may be more likely in older adults.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking chlorpheniramine, hydrocodone, and phenylephrine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Hydron CP with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about Hydron CP (chlorpheniramine / hydrocodone / phenylephrine)